What are Chrome flags?

 For example, Chrome wanted to allow users to try picture-in-picture video features, before rolling it out to everyone.

 The feature was made available behind a flag, so any user could try it out and give feedback.
-The code and design were tested and polished based on the feedback, so now you can use picture-in-picture by default in Chrome—and it works really well.
+The code and design were tested and polished based on the feedback.
+Now, you can use picture-in-picture by default in Chrome, and it works really well.

 Understand the risks

-Most Chrome users will never need to use Chrome flags.
+Most Chrome users never need to use Chrome flags.

-If you do set Chrome flags, you need to be careful.
-By activating or deactivating features, you could lose data or compromise your security or privacy—and features you toggle with a flag may stop working or be removed without notice.
+If you do set Chrome flags, be careful.
+When activating or deactivating features, you could lose data or compromise your security or privacy.
+Features you toggle with a flag may stop working or be removed without notice.

 If you're an enterprise IT administrator, you shouldn't use Chrome flags in production.
-You might want to take a look at enterprise policies instead.
+Take a look at enterprise policies instead.

 ...and proceed with caution